Art’s-Way Manufacturing (NASDAQ:ARTW) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Art’s-Way Manufacturing (NASDAQ:ARTW – Free Report) in a report released on Monday.
-The brokerage issued a hold rating on the industrial products company’s stock.
+StockNews.com started coverage on shares of Art’s-Way Manufacturing (NASDAQ:ARTW – Free Report) in a research report released on Tuesday.
+The firm issued a hold rating on the industrial products company’s stock.

 About Art’s-Way Manufacturing